 Book now and secure yourself an 8-day adventure to Iceland.
 Explore the stunning attractions of Iceland's South Coast, Eastfjords, North and West as you travel the full Ring Road.
 This road trip is for anyone who likes to discover new places at their own pace, rather than having tour guides in control.

 Using the Ring Road as your guide, you'll see the most spectacular of the country's natural wonders and capital in eight days.
 This will include the capital city of Reykjavík, the world-famous Golden Circle sightseeing route, and Akureyri, 'the Capital of the North'.
-You'll also visit Jökulsárlón Glacier Lagoon, the beautiful Lake Mývatn, the most stunning waterfalls, volcanoes, quaint rural towns and countless other attractions.
+You'll also visit Jökulsárlón Glacier Lagoon, the beautiful Lake Mývatn, the most stunning waterfalls, volcanoes, quaint rural towns, and countless other attractions.

 During the booking process, you can also add some exciting activities to your trip.
-For instance, you can go snowmobiling on Langjökull glacier, hike on a glacier or snorkel between two continents in Þingvellir National Park.
+For instance, you can go snowmobiling on Langjökull glacier, hike on a glacier, or snorkel between two continents in Þingvellir National Park.

-There is even the chance to descend into the vividly coloured magma chamber of a sleeping volcano.
+There is even the chance to descend into the vividly colored magma chamber of a sleeping volcano.
 And if you want to relax, you can book a trip to the world-famous Blue Lagoon, so you can bask in its soothing azure waters in the midst of a dramatic volcanic landscape.

 So don't hesitate, grab the wheel and grasp this unique opportunity for the perfect stay in Iceland.
 Explore the top attractions of the Ring Road as well its many hidden gems at your own pace.